Explanation User Interfaces: A Systematic Literature Review: Background

+Although XAI aims to \revi{address} the challenges posed by AI-based systems, which, despite their high precision, \revi{often} remain confined to research settings, it \revi{frequently} falls short of producing \emph{usable} systems that present their outcomes and explanations in a reliable, safe, and trustworthy manner.
+In real-world contexts, humans are generally unwilling or unable to trust \emph{black-box} systems that do not provide insight into their decision-making processes \cite{Combi2022Manifesto}.
+This lack of transparency prevents end-users from questioning \ac{AI} decisions, potentially allowing harmful biases to go unnoticed \cite{Stahl2023Unfair}.
 In response to these challenges, a new field of study has emerged in recent years at the intersection of \ac{HCI} and \ac{AI}, namely \ac{HCAI} \cite{Desolda2024Humancentered}. \ac{HCAI} proposes a new perspective on the interaction with \ac{AI}, aiming to augment rather than replace humans and their expertise \cite{Shneiderman2020HumanCentered}. \ac{HCAI} systems are designed to be ethically aligned, reflect human intelligence, and consider human factors \cite{Xu2019HumanCentered}.
 Recent research in \ac{HCAI} suggests the need for a truly human-centered process in the design of \ac{AI} systems, showing how there is no ``one-size-fits-all'' approach when designing \ac{AI} systems, as different user goals bring the need for a different level of automation and control in a system \cite{Esposito2024Fine}.
 One of the milestones of \ac{HCAI} is the adoption of \ac{HCI} methods for the design and development of \ac{HCAI}.
-In particular, \ac{HCAI} stresses the importance of user studies in eliciting requirements and validating final systems.
+In particular, \ac{HCAI} stresses the importance of user studies in eliciting requirements and validating final systems. \ac{HCD} is the general model adopted in \ac{HCI} for the design of systems that satisfy users' needs and expectations; it specifies that users are involved from the very beginning of the planning stage, and identifying user requirements becomes a crucial phase \cite{Rogers2023Interaction}.
+Various \ac{HCD}-based design processes are now available, such as \acs{UCD} Sprint \cite{Larusdottir2022Tutorial}. \ac{HCD} requires understanding who will use the system, where, and how to do what.
+The system is then designed by iterating a design-evaluation cycle.
+Being \revi{design-based} on empirical knowledge of user \revi{behavior}, needs, and expectations, it is possible to avoid serious mistakes and \revi{save reimplementation} time to correct such mistakes.
+In \ac{HCAI}, adopting \ac{HCD} is necessary when a direct interaction between users and the system is expected (e.g., in consumer applications, educational software, or health-related support).
+In this context, well-designed human-centred Human-\ac{AI} interfaces are essential for the success of an \ac{AI} system \cite{Shneiderman2022HumanCentered,Raees2024Explainable,Desolda2024Human,Esposito2024Fine}.
+Furthermore, when an \ac{AI} system is deployed in high-risk domains like medicine, explainability is crucial \cite{Gerdes2024Role,thePrecise4Qconsortium2020Explainabilitya,Combi2022Manifesto}.
+Therefore, a thoughtfully designed, human-centered \ac{XUI} is necessary.